Jake McCarthy Player Props: Diamondbacks vs. Mets

 Jake McCarthy At The Plate

-- McCarthy has four doubles, five triples, two home runs and 15 walks while batting .251.
+- McCarthy is hitting .253 with four doubles, five triples, two home runs and 15 walks.

-- He has hit a long ball in two of 52 games played this season, and in 1% of his plate appearances.
+- He has hit a home run in two of 53 games played this year, and in 1% of his plate appearances.

-- McCarthy has driven in a run in 10 games this year (19.2%), including one multiple-RBI game.
+- In 10 games this year, McCarthy has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.